niarada/remedy/README.md

 ## Partials

 Partials are indicated with the extension `.part`.
 Partials consist of both script and html.
-You may start the file with some script, but as soon as a newline followed by a **tag** or **docytype** is encountered, html will be assumed from then on.
+You may start the file with some script, but as soon as a newline followed by a **tag** is encountered, html will be assumed from then on.

 Example: